xdy/twodsix-foundryvtt/README.md

 # 2d6 system
-A system for running games using various 2d6-based role-playing games.
+A system for running games using various 2d6-based role-playing games, specifically with the Cepheus Engine Core Rules.

 Note that this system is *very* early in its development.